Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Cats usually work out their social standing with posturing and kitty bluffs, and neither kitty gets hurt.
 However, the lowest ranking cat (often an older, or ill kitty like Seren) can become a target picked on by the other felines.

 Acting like a victim (slinking around, using submissive body language, hiding) is the equivalent of wearing a “kick me” sign and invites bullies to increase their bluster.
 Karma weighed more than twice as much as Seren’s 6-lb frame, and at 21 years old when she finally passed, my little Siamese wannabe became quite frail.
-So these days, Karma spends his play-and-chase time with Bravo, and no longer has to worry about injuring the old lady cat.
+So, for a short time, Karma spent his play-and-chase time with Bravo, and I didn’t have to worry about him injuring the old lady cat.

 KarmaChairSleep